Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: Method validation with mock data

 \subsubsection{Multiple age priors: Model B}

-With limited data quality, we try to improve the recovery of the stellar age distributions by introducing a revised model, “Model B”.
-This model follows the same linear relation as Model A, but allows different values of $t_{\lambda_z=0}$, $t_{\lambda_z=1}$ and $\sigma_k$.
+With limited data quality, we tried to improve the recovery of the stellar age distributions by introducing a revised model, model B. This model followed the same linear relation as model A, but allowed different values of $t_{\lambda_z=0}$, $t_{\lambda_z=1}$ and $\sigma_k$.
 We set $t_{\lambda_z=0}$ and $t_{\lambda_z=1}$ to range from 0.25 to 13.75 Gyr with an interval of 0.75 Gyr, and $\sigma_k$ to range from 0.5 to 5 Gyr with an interval of 0.5 Gyr.
-Since we expect the bulges to be older than the disks for most galaxies, we add an extra restriction that the priors should satisfy $t_{\lambda_z=0}\ge t_{\lambda_z=1}$.
-In Fig.~\ref{fig4}, we show the parameter space of ($t_{\lambda_z=0}$, $t_{\lambda_z=1}$, $\sigma_k$), taking Au-6-60-5 as an example.
-For each set of priors, we create a population-orbit superposition model, and calculate the $\chi_{\rm age}^2$ between the mock age map and the corresponding model fitting:
+Because we expect the bulges to be older than the disks for most galaxies, we added an additional restriction that the priors should satisfy $t_{\lambda_z=0}\ge t_{\lambda_z=1}$.
+In Fig.~\ref{fig4} we show the parameter space of ($t_{\lambda_z=0}$, $t_{\lambda_z=1}$, $\sigma_k$), taking Au-6-60-5 as an example.
+For each set of priors, we created a population-orbit superposition model and calculated the $\chi_{\rm age}^2$ between the mock age map and the corresponding model fitting,